51Degrees/specifications/pipeline-specification/features/exception-handling.md

 let IDEs and users know what exceptions/errors a particular function can throw.

+Below, we review the various points that errors might occur and bubble up to the user.

 ## Process function

 One of the key points that failures can occur is in the 'Process' function.